Helena Petrovna Blavatsky (Russian: Елена Петровна Блаватская), nee von Hahn, was a Russian writer co-founder in 1875 of

 In 1885 she left India for good due to her health problems.
 She settled for some time in Naples and then in the kingdom of Bavaria.
 Meanwhile, despite allegations of quackery, the movement grew, reaching 121 lodges worldwide.
 In 1886, the Psychic Research Society admitted that it had researched her frauds impartially, although it noted that the many questions that arose remained inexplicable.
 In the same year, Blavatsky, now in a wheelchair, moved to Belgium, where she received visits from theosophists from all over Europe.

-In 1887 Blavatsky arrived in London, where she founded the Blavatsky Lodge; here, she welcomed many visitors, including poet William Butler Yeats and Mohandas Gandhi, then a lawyer, who became an affiliate of the lodge.
+In 1887 Blavatsky arrived in London, where she founded the Blavatsky Lodge; she welcomed many visitors, including poet William Butler Yeats and Mohandas Gandhi, then a lawyer, who became an affiliate of the lodge.
 In 1888 Blavatsky founded the Esoteric Section of the Theosophical Society, reserved for a small group of people and devoted to philosophical and esoteric study rather than paranormal experiments.
-In the same year, the magazine Lucifer was published, always focusing on the philosophical aspect of the doctrine.
+The magazine Lucifer was published in the same year, always focusing on the philosophical aspect of the doctrine.
 Later the Secret Doctrine came out, her commentary on the Stanzas of Dzyan; the book deals with cosmogonic ideas about the nature of the universe, the planets and the appearance on Earth of the human being.

 In 1890 Blavatsky moved to the home of Annie Besant, a British activist, writer and philanthropist who later headed the Blavatsky Lodge.
 There, she wrote her latest works: The Key to Theosophy, The Voice of Silence and a devotional text, The Book of Golden Precepts, based – according to her opinion – on a text in Senzar.
 In 1891 she contracted the flu virus (that of the 1889-1890 pandemic) and died in May of the same year.
 Her body was cremated.
 At the time of her death, and thanks to her charismatic leadership, the number of members of the theosophical movement was estimated at around 100,000.

 - A Modern Panarion – A collection of fugitive fragments.

 - An abridgement by Katharine Hillard of the secret doctrine – A synthesis of science, religion and philosophy.

 - Ancient Egyptian Magic